Disjoint induced subgraphs of the same order and size: Proof of the main result

-As before, we claim that $H$ is splittable provided $\beta$ is sufficiently small and $n$ is sufficiently large.
-To see this, partition the vertices in $V(H) \backslash (S_H \cup L_H)$ into two equal halves $A, B$ in such a way as to minimize the difference $|d(A,H)-d(B,H)|$; this difference is at most $n$.
-We may then use the pairs in $\C{L}_H$ to reduce the difference $|d(A,H)-d(B,H)|$ to at most $2\beta n$.
-We may then use the pairs in $\C{S}_H$ to reduce the difference to at most $1$ (provided $2\beta n \leq |\C{S}_H|$).
-As before, we are done by parity considerations.
+In the rest of the argument in Case 2, we shall, as before, call $[1,1]$-gadgets \emph{one-gadgets} and we call $[0,n^{2/3}]$-gadgets (as opposed to $[1,n^{2/3}]$-gadgets as we did earlier) \emph{medium-gadgets}.

-Thus, for sufficiently small $\beta$ (chosen so as to satisfy the conditions from both Section \ref{smallbox} and \ref{largebox}), we see that we are done if $G$ contains many disjoint large pairs.
-Note that we have now fixed the value of $\beta$.
-We now deal with the case when \ref{Case1} does not hold, i.e., when $G$ does not contain many disjoint large pairs.
+It is easily seen from Lemma~\ref{subedge13-lemgadget} that $H$ is splittable if $n$ is sufficiently large.
+We construct our splitting by starting with the pairs in $\C{M}_H$ - we can use these pairs to construct a partition such that sums of the degrees of the vertices of the two halves of the partition differ by at most $n^{2/3}$.
+We then use the the pairs in $\C{S}_H$ to reduce the difference to at most one; we are done by parity considerations.